 If you have experience designing logos and T-shirts or using computer software to create brochures, advertisements and book covers, you could make good money working from home.

 Websites like Fiverr.com and 99designs.com can help you meet potential clients who need your services.
 How much you earn will depend on the scope of the project and your experience.
-The BLS projects 3 percent growth in the field.
+Demand for this job is expected to decline slightly through 2029, but it is very suited to remote work.

 Median annual wage: $52,110 per year